First Epistle of Peter: Audience

-While the new Christians have encountered oppression and hostility from locals, Peter advises them to maintain loyalty both to their religion and the Roman Empire (1 Peter 2:17).
+While the new Christians have encountered oppression and hostility from locals, Peter advises them to maintain loyalty both to their religion and the Roman Empire.

-The author counsels (1) to steadfastness and perseverance under persecution (1–2:10); (2) to the practical duties of a holy life (2:11–3:13); (3) he adduces the example of Christ and other motives to patience and holiness (3:14–4:19); and (4) concludes with counsels to pastors and people (chap.
-5).
+The author counsels (1) to steadfastness and perseverance under persecution; (2) to the practical duties of a holy life; (3) he adduces the example of Christ and other motives to patience and holiness; and (4) concludes with counsels to pastors and people.

 Outline

 David Bartlett uses the following outline to structure the literary divisions of 1 Peter:

 Gravestone in the Czech Republic quoting 1 Peter 2:21 — "To this you were called, because Christ suffered for you, leaving you an example, that you should follow in his steps."